All posts by happyholistichealth

 Late Summer

-In the late summer (the fifth season in TCM) it becomes the time of the spleen and stomach.
-Overworked spleen and stomach is associated with worry and obsessive thoughts.
+In the late summer (the fifth season in TCM) we move into the time of the spleen and stomach.
+An overworked spleen or stomach is associated with worry and obsessive thoughts.
 Spleen is associated with damp and problems may kick in if the weather is humid.

 The summer season is ruled by fire.
 Life and energy is at a peak.